vegaprotocol/vega.xyz/README.md

 ## Identifying content that requires translation

-There is a Vega+ Ambassador responsible for coordinating community efforts to create each language version of the website.
+There is a Vega+ Ambassador responsible for coordinating community efforts to create each language version of the website:

+- Español (es): To be confirmed
+- Pусский (ru): To be confirmed
+- 简体中文 (cn): To be confirmed

 When content is added or updated on vega.xyz and translation is required, the page will show a banner for a selected language indicating that translations are needed.